brandonyuong/tic_tac_toe_ai/README.md

 Tic Tac Toe w/ Machine Learning AI
 ------
 This is a simple Tic Tac Toe game which runs from the command line.
-Features a machine learning AI that plays from an Artificial Neural Network (ANN).
+Features a machine learning AI that learn moves to play via reinforcement Q learning.

 ### Requirements
 + Python 3.6.4